ninetailsrabbit/indie-blueprint-docs/README.md

 ## Input map

-This project comes with very simple predefined input maps to avoid interfering with your game in a tedious way
+This project comes with very simple predefined input maps to avoid interfering with your game in a tedious way.
+You can use the `MotionInput` helper class to use it even more easily

+- All the inputs have gamepad support
 - `WASD` movement with the keys `move_forward`, `move_back`, `move_right`, `move_left`
 - `WASD` keys as been added to the existing ui input maps `ui_up`, `ui_down`, `ui_right`, `ui_left`
 - The input action `debug_metrics` **_Shift+P_** opens the performance metrics when `hardware_information.tscn` it's on the scene tree
+- Pause with `P`
+- Interact with `E`

 ## Physics layers 2D & 3D